 Just-in-time interventions: Team building support triggered by specific collaboration challenges or project milestones.

-Longitudinal development: Extended team building programs that evolve with team development over time.
+Longitudinal development: Extended programs that evolve with team development over time.

 Environmental challenges: Activities focused on sustainability awareness or environmental action.